keymakercoin/keyminer/README.md

 There are two ways to receive mining rewards using this system.

-**1.** You will be paid 0.000492	 KEY for each block which is based on the listed price KEY with XeggeX.com.
+**1.** You will be paid 0.000492	 KEY for each block which is based on the listed price KEY.

 **2.** If a puzzle is solved then the total balance minded will sent up to the amount found.